influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/guides/regular-expressions.md

 When the expression on the left **DOES NOT MATCH** the regular expression on the right, this evaluates to `true`.

 ## Regular expressions in Flux
-When using regex matching in your Flux scripts, enclose your regular expressions `//`.
+When using regex matching in your Flux scripts, enclose your regular expressions with `/`.
 The following is the basic regex comparison syntax:

 ###### Basic regex comparison syntax